 All PCS students will complete AP World History and AP US History.
 ACTIONS TO ACHIEVE GOAL All PCS students will participate in a curriculum that is global in its approach and grounded in a chronological study of human activities from ancient times to the present.
 This includes a three-year World History sequence culminating in AP World History.
 SUBPRIORITY D - SCIENCE GOAL TO ACHIEVE SUBPRIORITY All students, including all student subgroups, unduplicated students, and students with exceptional needs, will demonstrate grade level skills and content knowledge in the appropriate science class.
 All PCS graduates will have taken Biology, Chemistry and Physics.
-75% of 8th and 11th grade students will meet or exceed standards on California Science Test (CAST).
+75% of 8 th and 11 th grade students will meet or exceed standards on California Science Test (CAST).
 100% of PCS students will complete at least one AP lab-based course in the Sciences.
 ACTIONS TO ACHIEVE GOAL All PCS students will participate in a rigorous Science curriculum that focuses on hands on learning and critical thinking.
 While challenging, this curriculum is designed with the belief that all students can be successful.
 SUBPRIORITY E - VISUAL AND PERFORMING ARTS GOAL TO ACHIEVE SUBPRIORITY 100% of PCS students will take at least 3 years of Visual and performing arts during 9 th -12 th grade.
-ACTIONS TO ACHIEVE GOAL I B SUBPRIORITY F - WORLD LANGUAGES GOAL TO ACHIEVE SUBPRIORITY 100% of PCS students will take a minimum of 3 years of a single World language.
+ACTIONS TO ACHIEVE GOAL PCS will offer a rich and varied Visual and performing arts curriculum that includes classes in visual arts, drama, choir, dance, and instrumental music.
+SUBPRIORITY F - WORLD LANGUAGES GOAL TO ACHIEVE SUBPRIORITY 100% of PCS students will take a minimum of 3 years of a single World language.
 ACTIONS TO ACHIEVE GOAL PCS will offer four-year programs in at least four languages, with the 4 th year being an AP Course.